uvaai/ml1/_schedules/1 Fall 2021/index.md

 your approach for a problem together.
 We encourage you to discuss approaches to problems together, as this is an effective way to learn, but this can only occur if you know each other and what you are working on.
-Facilitating this is primary purpose of these meetings.
+Facilitating this is the primary purpose of these meetings.

 *Note:* This means working together on analysis and approach of a problem, not directly sharing code with each other!
 For a complete description of what it